Admission Requirements

 Please complete the MSCM online application to be considered for the program.
 In the Academic Program section of the application, select Cybersecurity Management MSCM from the dropdown list.

-The application for spring and fall enrollment opens each year on August 1st.
-Applications for the spring enrollment period will be evaluated first and during the months of August through December.
-Applications for the fall enrollment period will be primarily reviewed during the months of January through July.
+The application for both spring and fall opens for the coming year on August 1st.
+Applications for spring enrollment will be evaluated during the months of August through December.
+Applications for fall enrollment will be primarily reviewed during the months of January through July.

-The University of Utah Residency Office determines residency status for tuition purposes.
-You must apply for reclassification to qualify for in-state tuition.
+The University of Utah Residency Office will evaluate whether you meet the criteria for residency in the state of Utah and eligibility for in-state tuition.
+Apply for reclassification to qualify for in-state tuition.
 Please follow their instructions and deadlines for reclassification.
 Note you must reclassify before you start the program, as reclassification will no longer be an option for you once you begin the program.

 The David Eccles School of Business seeks candidates who are professional and ethical.
 These behaviors are considered when making admission decisions.
 Candidates are expected to demonstrate professional and ethical conduct and disposition in their interactions with program staff, fellow students, and faculty.